lamalajaji/W08D04/README.md

 ##### PUT

-* to edit a task in this application: localhost:4000/edit/:id
+* to edit a post in this application: localhost:4000/post/:id

 ##### Delete :
-* to delete a task in this application: localhost:4000/todo/:id
+* to delete a task in this application: localhost:4000/postDel/:id